-"Utah Division of Consumer Protection offers tips to protect purchases and personal information" (For immediate release...)
+"Utah Division of Consumer Protection offers annual tips to protect shoppers" (For immediate release...)

 SALT LAKE CITY, Utah - Francine A. Giani, Executive Director of the Department of Commerce, announced today that the Utah Division of Consumer Protection is releasing its annual list of shopping tips ahead of Thanksgiving Day, Black Friday, Small Business Saturday and Cyber Monday retail events to keep consumers safe and informed when making holiday purchases.
 According to the National Retail Federation (NRF), 164 million Americans plan to shop over the Thanksgiving weekend.
-The NRF estimates consumers will spend \$967.00 per person in the following categories; \$608.00 on gifts for family and friends, \$218.00 on food, candy and decorations and \$141.00 on non-gift purchases for themselves and family members.
+The NRF estimates consumers will spend \$1007.24 per person in the following categories; \$637.67 on gifts for family and friends, \$215.04 on food, candy and decorations and \$154.33 on non-gift purchases for themselves and family members.

-While retail sales between November and December 2017 are expected to hit upwards of \$678 billion dollars, finding a good deal still tops shopper's lists as the NRF reports 30% of consumers bought all purchases on sale in 2016.
+While retail sales between November and December 2018 are expected to hit upwards of \$720.89 billion dollars, finding a good deal still tops shopper's lists as the NRF reports 30% of consumers bought all purchases on sale in 2017.
+For the 12th year in a row, gift cards top American's wish list followed by clothing/accessories, books/movies, electronics, home décor, jewelry, personal care items, sporting goods, and home improvement items.